gokyle/urlshorten_ng/README.md

 the password.
 Note that while the program will create the database file as needed, it will not create intermediary directories.

+Finally, you should create any directories needed to store log files in, and ensure the service has permission to write them.
+By default, the service looks for the directory "logs" in the same directory it was run in.

 ## The Configuration File

 Configuration is done with the [`goconfig`](https://gokyle.github.com/goconfig)